Policy and Regulation

 United Kingdom - Scotland

-The Basic Payment Scheme (the equivalent of the EU Pillar 1 payments) is expected to roll over until at least 2023, and possibly longer.
+The Basic Payment Scheme is expected to roll over in Scotland until 2025.
 To be eligible, farmers have to practise cross compliance with environmental and animal welfare regulations (the land has to be maintained under Good Environmental and Ecological Condition).

 United Kingdom - Northern Ireland